 - PDF format compatible with Windows, Mac, Apple and Android tablets and pretty much anything else including, of course, iPads!

-Even the tiniest one-person business shares private information over the Internet.
+Even the smallest one-person business shares private information over the Internet.
 That can be customer details or business information that would be useful to criminals, business rivals and more.

 The Internet wasn’t designed for security and privacy.
 Even today most programs focus on ease-of-use with customer privacy added on later.
 It’s up to us to make sure our information is kept private.
 No-one will do it for us.